CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 # Collection Objects for CollectionBuilder-CSV

-CollectionBuilder-CSV is designed for large, stand alone collections, and can be hosted on any basic static web server or platform.
+CollectionBuilder-CSV is a highly customizable base designed for large, stand alone collections, ready for a wide variety of item types.
+Each item in the collection can optionally have a full sized object, plus a small and thumb image derivative to represent the item in visualizations.

-CB-CSV's flexible design gives you the option to include a small and thumb image derivative or representation for each of your objects (and comes complete with a [Rake task]({{ '/docs/objects/derivatives/' | relative_url }}) to automate creating those derivatives!), in addition to providing full-sized objects for download.
+The template comes with a [Rake task]({{ '/docs/objects/derivatives/' | relative_url }}) to automate creating derivatives for PDF and image items.

-Don't want to include derivatives/representations?
-No problem!
-A CB-CSV record works just fine with a single full-sized object (just like CB-GH) or no object at all.

-## Object Logistics

-Unlike CB-GH, the objects for CB-CSV collections are not usually committed directly into the project repository (to avoid size limitations on GitHub and some drawbacks of tracking binary files in Git).
+The object files for CB-CSV collections are generally **not** committed directly into the project repository--the files are usually managed separately to avoid the drawbacks of tracking binary files in Git and the size limitations on GitHub.
 Instead, the **CB-CSV metadata contains location information for each object and derivative** allowing you to flexibly combine and curate items from diverse sources.
 The files may be hosted with the collection site, in an external location, or retrieved from an API.